kmcommitdaily/journloops/index.md

 # Dev's Journey in the loop

-Welcome to my space where I share my coding journey, little case studies, and lessons learned as I pave my way in to  APIs, coding, and problem-solving.
+Welcome to my corner of chaos — where I document my coding journey, overthink tiny bugs, and occasionally celebrate when my code finally runs (on the first try… rare, but it happens).
+Here you’ll find my mini case studies, experiments with APIs, and thoughts about learning to code — including the doubts, late-night errors, and random AI conversations that somehow lead to breakthroughs.

 ### Projects so far